soyrochus/hog/README.md

 The metadata element "processors" can contain a list of 1 or multiple data processors which process & transform the data read from the Word file (input and output data separately).
 For an example see [Processnames.py](Processnames.py).
 The processor need to be "loadable" by Python's module load system.

+In the template the data is accesible under three variables:

+ - *datain*: the given data
+ - *dataout*: the expected result
+ - *meta*: optional metadata (None if not given)

 ### Command line

 When running *hog.py* from the command line, the following output is given: